-In 1629 the fire, which lasted two days, destroyed a large part of the areas of the Palace, in 1631, began restoration work and by 1639 the castle received new halls and rooms in the Baroque style, more luxurious than before.
-During the Danish-Swedish war of 1658-60, the area was occupied by the Swedes and looted most of the art was taken to Stockholm (the same fate befell Frederiksborg castle).
-The war showed that the castle was not impregnable, so in 1688-90, was built a new line of foreign fortifications made the castle the strongest fortress in Europe.
+In 1629, a fire destroyed most of the Palace's premises, in 1631, reconstruction work began, and by 1639, the castle had received new halls and rooms in the Baroque style, even more luxurious than before.
+During the Danish-Swedish war of 1658-60, the castle was occupied by the Swedes and looted, most of the art was taken to Stockholm.
+The war showed that the castle was not sufficiently protected, so in 1688-90 a new line of external fortifications was built, making Kronborg the strongest fortress in Europe.